EnterpriseDB/edb-ansible/roles/setup_efm/README.md

 Dependencies
 ------------

-The edb.efm.install role does not have any dependencies on any other roles.
+The setup_efm role does not have any dependencies on any other roles.

 Hosts file content
 ----------------